Kyleh2420/ESE224-FinalProject/README.md

     * Added sections for documentation for all the tasks
   * Derrick
     * Did task 1 and 3 and the score sorting for task 2.
+#### 12/5
+  * William
+    * finished kyle's broken task 9.
+Did some googling, found a solution that works
+    * HOLY FUCK IM TIRED. time of wrting this: 3:40am
 # ESE224-Final/MidtermProject

 Stony Brook University's ESE 224 Final/Midterm Project